 Strategy 8.4.3: Streamline Broadway Overlay District design standards.
 The existing design standards for the Broadway Overlay District provide a good basis for insuring compatibility of design.
 However, Broadway is a more visually eclectic environment than other areas of the City, and strict conformance should not be required, where an applicant proposes a visually interesting and aesthetically pleasing high-quality design.
-The Heritage Area Commission should be engaged to update Broadway Design Guidelines to provide more flexibility, while ensure preservation of important architectural and character features.
+It is noted that administration of the district design guidelines by a separate approving board - the Heritage Area Commission - adds a step to the process and delays approval time, thereby acting as an impediment to improvement of structures and economic development.
+It is therefore suggested that the Planning Board verify conformance, upon review and recommendation by City Planning Staff or a retained architectural review consultant.

 Generic Environmental Impact Discussion: The strategies and policies herein would not result in significant physical changes and adverse environmental impacts are not anticipated as a result.
 Design standards and form based zoning would streamline the development review process while ensuring desired building form and aesthetics.
 Reducing commercial square footage in favor of additional residential especially along the northern reach of Broadway will transform Midtown from a continuous commercial corridor.
 This will likely take some time as existing non-residential uses will be permitted to remain.
 Ultimately, this will have the effect of reducing turning movements along Broadway in the vicinity of the future roundabout at Interstate 587/Albany Avenue/Broadway.
 Also, the value of remaining commercial spaces and the demand therefore should improve as the supply is diminished and the area population is increased, especially if recommendations for improvements to area walkability are implemented concurrently.